Ygallo/wellness-pilates-studio/README.md

 **Color Palette**:
 ![](assets/readme-assets/pilates-color-palette.png)

 The colors of the palette are user all over the site.
 The logo and footer are in #915E61, the texts are in the blue shades #3F5E81 and #224872.
 The darker blue color was added at the end, for better accessibility.
-The ligther pink colors #f0e5e3 and #D3B9B4, where use for backgrounds throught the different pages.
+The ligther pink colors #f0e5e3 and #D3B9B4, were use for backgrounds throught the different pages.

 ## Features

-The site implements very basic features of a static website.
+The site implements standart HTML features of a static website.

 ### Existing Features
 #### **Navigation Bar**

 - Featured on all four pages, the full responsive navigation bar includes links to the Logo, Home page, Pricing, Schedule and Contact page and is identical in each page to allow for easy navigation.
 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+- It also has a hover and active property to allow the user to k now which page are they on.
 - The navigation bar is consistent througout all pages.
 - The navigation bar will transform into a vertical nav in smaller phone devices via media query.